My Approach to Helping

 Specific Issue(s) I'm Skilled at Helping With

-Men's issues, including sexual concerns
+Men's issues, including sexual and relationship concerns

 Relationship distress, especially when only one person is coming to therapy